Jewish Brigade: Post-war deployment and disbandment

 Tilhas Tizig Gesheften, commonly known by its initials TTG, loosely translated as "kiss [literally, lick] my arse business", was the name of a group of Jewish Brigade members formed immediately following the Second World War.
 Under the guise of British military activity, this group engaged in the assassinations of Nazis, facilitated the illegal immigration of Holocaust survivors to Mandatory Palestine, and smuggled weaponry to the Haganah.

 The Jewish Brigade also joined groups of Holocaust survivors in forming assassination squads known as the Nakam, for the purpose of tracking down and killing former SS and Wehrmacht officers who had participated in atrocities against European Jews.
 Information regarding the whereabouts of these fugitives was gathered either by torturing imprisoned Nazis or by way of military connections.
 The British uniforms, military documentation, equipment, and vehicles used by Jewish Brigade veterans greatly contributed to the success of the TTG.
 With the end of the war in Europe, a secret unit within the Jewish Brigade called Gmul ("Recompense") was formed to hunt Nazis.
 Working in teams of no more than five men, Gmul operatives generally approached their targets wearing British military police uniforms and told them they were being taken for interrogation before killing them.
-The operation lasted for three months, during which between 100 and 200 Germans were killed.
+The operation lasted for three months, during which between 100 and 200 Germans were killed according to some estimated.
 It ended when the British, hearing complaints about disappearances from German families, understood what had been happening and redeployed the brigade to the Netherlands and Belgium.
 The Haganah command also issued an order to end the Gmul operations.
 However, brigade members continued to hunt and kill Nazis, working under the name "Operation Judgement" in secret killing squads.
-The number of Nazis the TTG killed is unknown, but may have been as high as 1,500.
-There were also at least two instances in which brigade veterans were implicated in the assassinations of Jewish Kapos.
+The number of Nazis the TTG killed is unknown.
+Some estimates place the death toll in the hundreds and up to 1,500.
+According to Mordechai Gichon, who gathered intelligence on Nazi war criminals to facilitate the killings, the operation was stopped after about 30 executions, as the Jewish leadership in Palestine wanted to focus on facilitating clandestine immigration, telling the soldiers that helping Jews get out of Europe was more important than revenge.
+There were at least two instances in which brigade veterans were implicated in the assassinations of Jewish Kapos.
 Kangaroo courts executed two Kapos, one by gunshot and another by drowning him in a river.